reverbexe/2025-CBSE-10th-Extract/README.md

 # 🛠️ Installation & Usage

+⚠️ Windows Defender and other anti viruses might false flag this, Please turn them off while using this, The script is completely safe to use.

 - Go to the "Releases" page and download the files
 - Extract the files
 - Double click on "run.bat"